Detailed Action

 the second radar circuitry performs time-division transmission of the second transmission signal to which the Doppler shift amount being a different Doppler shift amount is applied, from each of the plurality of second transmission antennas (See at least [0308] “The transmission switching control unit 501 generates a time division multiplexing index TM_INDEX that instructs switching of the transmitting antenna 105” See also [0309]-[0312])

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the multiplexing system disclosed by Kishigami.
-One would have been motivated to do so in order to advantageously provide a radar device that can detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”)
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami.
+One would have been motivated to do so in order to advantageously detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”).

-Regarding claim 7, The reference application, as shown above, discloses all of the limitations of claim 1.
-The reference application does not explicitly disclose the first radar circuitry transmits the first transmission signal using code multiplexing for each of the Doppler shift amounts, and the second radar circuitry transmits the second transmission signal using code multiplexing for each of the Doppler shift amounts.
-However, Kishigami, in the same or in a similar field of endeavor, discloses
+Regarding claim 7, the combination of Wu and Kishigami, as shown in the rejection above, discloses all of the limitations of claim 1.
+Wu does not disclose the first radar circuitry transmits the first transmission signal using code multiplexing for each of the Doppler shift amounts, and the second radar circuitry transmits the second transmission signal using code multiplexing for each of the Doppler shift amounts.
+However, Kishigami further discloses

 the first radar circuitry transmits the first transmission signal using code multiplexing for each of the Doppler shift amounts, and the second radar circuitry transmits the second transmission signal using code multiplexing for each of the Doppler shift amounts (See at least Fig. 9, Items 301-302, [0298] “by using both Doppler multiplexing and code multiplexing, in addition to the same effects as in the first embodiment, it is possible to increase the number of signals that can be multiplexed and transmitted simultaneously”, [0299] “code generation unit 301 may generate N_NER885 orthogonal code sequences Code_NER886 of orthogonal code length L_NER884, and each orthogonal code multiplication unit 302”)

-Regarding claim 9, The combination of the reference application and Kishigami, as shown above, discloses all of the limitations of claims 1 and 8.
-The reference application does not explicitly disclose the control circuitry is included in one of the first radar circuitry and the second radar circuitry.
-Kishigami additionally discloses
+Regarding claim 9, the combination of Wu and Kishigami, as shown in the rejection above, discloses all of the limitations of claims 1 and 8.
+Wu further discloses

-Regarding claim 10, The reference application, as shown above, discloses all of the limitations of claim 1.
-The reference application does not explicitly disclose a transmission timing of the first transmission signal for the first radar circuitry is different from a transmission timing of the second transmission signal for the second radar circuitry.
-However, Kishigami, in the same or in a similar field of endeavor, discloses
+Regarding claim 10, the combination of Wu and Kishigami, as shown in the rejection above, discloses all of the limitations of claim 1.
+Wu does not disclose a transmission timing of the first transmission signal for the first radar circuitry is different from a transmission timing of the second transmission signal for the second radar circuitry.
+However, Kishigami further discloses

-a transmission timing of the first transmission signal for the first radar circuitry is different from a transmission timing of the second transmission signal for the second radar circuitry (See at least [0305] “a configuration is described in which the Doppler multiplexing configuration described in embodiment 1 is further combined with time division multiplexing” See also [0351])
+a transmission timing of the first transmission signal for the first radar circuitry is different from a transmission timing of the second transmission signal for the second radar circuitry (See at least [0305] “a configuration is described in which the Doppler multiplexing configuration described in embodiment 1 is further combined with time division multiplexing” See also [0351].
+Kishigami discloses all transmitters as having different transmission timing)

-Regarding claim 11, The reference application, as shown above, discloses all of the limitations of claim 1.
-The reference application does not explicitly disclose at least one of the first interval and the second interval is variably set.
-However, Kishigami, in the same or in a similar field of endeavor, discloses
+Regarding claim 11, the combination of Wu and Kishigami, as shown in the rejection above, discloses all of the limitations of claim 1.
+Wu does not disclose at least one of the first interval and the second interval is variably set.
+However, Kishigami further discloses

 at least one of the first interval and the second interval is variably set (See at least [0185] “radar device 10 can variably set the intervals of the Doppler shift amounts”)

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the interval system disclosed by Kishigami.
-One would have been motivated to do so in order to advantageously provide a radar device that can detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”)
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami.
+One would have been motivated to do so in order to advantageously detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”).

-Regarding claim 12, The reference application, as shown above, discloses all of the limitations of claim 1.
-The reference application does not explicitly disclose the first radar circuitry and the second radar circuitry switch a multiplexing transmission method between a first multiplexing transmission based on the Doppler shift amount and a second multiplexing transmission different from the first multiplexing transmission.
-However, Kishigami, in the same or in a similar field of endeavor, discloses
+Regarding claim 12, the combination of Wu and Kishigami, as shown in the rejection above, discloses all of the limitations of claim the first radar circuitry and the second radar circuitry switch a multiplexing transmission method between a first multiplexing transmission based on the Doppler shift amount and a second multiplexing transmission different from the first multiplexing transmission.
+Wu does not disclose the first radar circuitry and the second radar circuitry switch a multiplexing transmission method between a first multiplexing transmission based on the Doppler shift amount and a second multiplexing transmission different from the first multiplexing transmission.
+However, Kishigami further discloses

 the first radar circuitry and the second radar circuitry switch a multiplexing transmission method between a first multiplexing transmission based on the Doppler shift amount and a second multiplexing transmission different from the first multiplexing transmission (See at least [0312] “The ndm-th transmission switching unit 502 switches the output of the ndm-th Doppler shift unit 104 to the {(ndm-1)×N<sub>TM</sub>+TM_INDEX}-th transmitting antenna 105 and outputs it in accordance with the instruction of the time division multiplexing” See also [0305]-[0311])

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the multiplexing system disclosed by Kishigami.
-One would have been motivated to do so in order to advantageously provide a radar device that can detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”)
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami.
+One would have been motivated to do so in order to advantageously detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”).

-Regarding claim 15, The reference application, as shown above, discloses all of the limitations of claim 1.
-The reference application does not explicitly disclose at least one of the first interval and the second interval is set to one of intervals obtained by unequally dividing a Doppler frequency range to be subjected to Doppler analysis.
-However, Kishigami, in the same or in a similar field of endeavor, discloses
+Regarding claim 15, the combination of Wu and Kishigami, as shown in the rejection above, discloses all of the limitations of claim 1.
+Wu does not disclose at least one of the first interval and the second interval is set to one of intervals obtained by unequally dividing a Doppler frequency range to be subjected to Doppler analysis.
+However, Kishigami further discloses

 at least one of the first interval and the second interval is set to one of intervals obtained by unequally dividing a Doppler frequency range to be subjected to Doppler analysis (See at least [0419] “each interval of the Doppler shift amounts is set to an interval obtained by dividing a Doppler frequency range that is the subject of Doppler analysis into unequal intervals”)

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the frequency system disclosed by Kishigami.
-One would have been motivated to do so in order to advantageously provide a radar device that can detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”)
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami.
+One would have been motivated to do so in order to advantageously detect targets with high accuracy (See at least [0008] “providing a radar device that can detect targets with high accuracy”).

 Regarding claim 20, applicant recites limitations of the same or substantially the same scope as claim 3.
 Accordingly, claim 20 is rejected in the same or substantially the same manner as claim 3, shown above.

-Regarding claim 13, The reference application, as shown above, discloses all the limitations of claim 1.
-The reference application does not explicitly disclose at least one of the first radar circuitry and the second radar circuitry is configured such that radar transmission circuitry and radar reception circuitry are included in a same housing.
+Regarding claim 13, The combination of Wu and Kishigami, as shown above, discloses all the limitations of claim 1.
+The combination of Wu and Kishigami does not explicitly disclose at least one of the first radar circuitry and the second radar circuitry is configured such that radar transmission circuitry and radar reception circuitry are included in a same housing.
 However, Alalusi, in the same or in a similar field of endeavor, discloses

 at least one of the first radar circuitry and the second radar circuitry is configured such that radar transmission circuitry and radar reception circuitry are included in a same housing (See at least Fig. 2, [0074] “the front end 200 and the back end 202 may be relatively close to each other (e.g., within a few centimeters or meters) and/or contained in the same housing”).

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the housing system disclosed by Alalusi.
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami with the housing system disclosed by Alalusi.
 The combination would be obvious with a reasonable expectation of success to locate the circuitries in a same housing for at least the advantage of efficient assembly.

-Regarding claim 14, The reference application, as shown above, discloses all the limitations of claim 1.
-The reference application does not explicitly disclose at least one of the first radar circuitry and the second radar circuitry is configured such that radar transmission circuitry and radar reception circuitry are included in different housings.
+Regarding claim 14, the combination of Wu and Kishigami, as shown above, discloses all the limitations of claim 1.
+The combination of Wu and Kishigami does not explicitly disclose at least one of the first radar circuitry and the second radar circuitry is configured such that radar transmission circuitry and radar reception circuitry are included in different housings.
 However, Nagpal, in the same or in a similar field of endeavor, discloses

 at least one of the first radar circuitry and the second radar circuitry is configured such that radar transmission circuitry and radar reception circuitry are included in different housings (See at least [0114] “one or more transmitter antennas and one or more receiver antennas in separate housings, enables placement of such antennas at different locations”).

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the housing system disclosed by Nagpal.
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami with the housing system disclosed by Nagpal.
 One would have been motivated to do so in order to advantageously increase accuracy (See at least [0114] “location diversity allows a greater field of view to be covered and an increase in accuracy with which objects 104 are detected”).

-Regarding claim 16, The reference application, as shown above, discloses all the limitations of claim 1.
-The reference application does not explicitly disclose a same polarized wave is used for a polarized wave for the plurality of first transmission antennas and a polarized wave for the plurality of second transmission antennas.
+Regarding claim 16, the combination of Wu and Kishigami, as shown above, discloses all the limitations of claim 1.
+The combination of Wu and Kishigami does not explicitly disclose a same polarized wave is used for a polarized wave for the plurality of first transmission antennas and a polarized wave for the plurality of second transmission antennas.
 However, Vollbracht, in the same or in a similar field of endeavor, discloses

 a same polarized wave is used for a polarized wave for the plurality of first transmission antennas and a polarized wave for the plurality of second transmission antennas (See at least [0018] “the radar circuit may create the same transmit polarization at all transmit antennas”).

-Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by the reference application with the polarization system disclosed by Vollbracht.
+One would have been motivated to do so in order to advantageously improve signal efficiency.
+Furthermore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the radar system disclosed by Wu with the radar processing system disclosed by Kishigami with the polarization system disclosed by Vollbracht.
 One would have been motivated to do so in order to advantageously facilitate systems to mitigate interference (See at least [0005] “mitigate interference of multiple automotive radar devices”).

-Regarding claim 17, The reference application, as shown above, discloses all the limitations of claim 1.
-The reference application does not explicitly disclose polarized waves orthogonal to each other are used respectively for a polarized wave for the plurality of first transmission antennas and a polarized wave for the plurality of second transmission antennas.
+Regarding claim 17, the combination of Wu and Kishigami, as shown above, discloses all the limitations of claim 1.
+The combination of Wu and Kishigami does not explicitly disclose polarized waves orthogonal to each other are used respectively for a polarized wave for the plurality of first transmission antennas and a polarized wave for the plurality of second transmission antennas.
 However, Hasegawa, in the same or in a similar field of endeavor, discloses

 polarized waves orthogonal to each other are used respectively for a polarized wave for the plurality of first transmission antennas and a polarized wave for the plurality of second transmission antennas (See at least Fig. 1, [0033] “transmission polarization of the second and the fourth radar waves to be transmitted from the radar devices of the radar group B is orthogonal to transmission polarization of the third and the fifth radar waves to be transmitted from the radar devices of the radar group C”).